FAQ & Reports

 Olam’s palm business will focus primarily on Africa in terms of plantation development, refining and end markets.
 Olam Palm is already a leader in sustainable palm oil development in the region through our plantations in Gabon, started in 2011.
 We source palm oil and products from our own plantations as well as Asia to sell into markets in sub-Saharan Africa and European markets.
 Olam Palm plans to selectively participate in refining in markets offering attractive margin and growth opportunities.
 We will also consider plantation development opportunities in Asia, which will be on a smaller scale compared to our operations in Gabon.

 Olam is committed to growing responsibly therefore we are working towards adherence to the Roundtable on Sustainable Palm Oil (RSPO) Principles and Criteria to achieve certification for our plantations.
-We completed the New Planting Procedure (NPP) for all four plantation areas in Gabon prior to commencing land preparation (the first company in Africa to do so).
+We completed the New Planting Procedure (NPP) for all five plantation areas in Gabon prior to commencing land preparation (the first company in Africa to do so), including the latest NPP located in Ndende managed by Olam Palm Gabon.
 Compliance with the RSPO P&C is the baseline for our developments – Awala was certified in August 2016 and Mouila plantations are on track for certification in 2017-18.
 We will continue to work with stakeholders to further develop Olam’s Palm Oil Policy.
 You can learn more about the RSPO at www.rspo.org and view the Principles and Criteria as well as New Planting Procedures.

 The development is expected occur over several years until 2019, and any land allocations that are not found to be suitable for RSPO-certified palm will be returned to the Government.
 Areas allotted to date for potential oil palm plantation development are shown below (areas in hectares):